Introduction to Scikit-Learn in Machine Learning

 Data Availability in Scikit-learn

-To begin the journey in Machine Learning, the Scikit-learn library provides a large set of datasets that are freely available as support and can be directly imported.
-There are different classes of the dataset, and one is the toy class.
-Some of the standard ones in this class are:
+To begin the journey in Machine Learning, the Scikit-learn library provides a large set of freely available datasets that can be directly imported into our programs.
+The toy dataset is one of the most famous of various dataset classes provided by the Scikit-learn library.
+Popular datasets available in this set are:

-• Fisher-Iris dataset: This is the most common dataset where Sepal/Petal length/width is recorded for three flower species.
+• Fisher-Iris dataset: This is the most common Dataset where Sepal/Petal length/width is recorded for three flower species: Setosa, Versicolor, and Virginica.
+We will frequently use this Dataset in our entire Machine Learning course on enjoyalgorithms.

 What are the different classes in IRIS dataset?

-• Hand-digit recognition: Image dataset of the handwritten digits.
+• Hand-digit recognition: This is an image dataset of the handwritten digits, which consists of 8x8 pixel images of digits.

 Samples of MNIST dataset used for handwritten digit recognition tasks